-- Timeout It is waiting time in seconds.
+• Timeout - It is waiting time in seconds.
 On default, it is 60 seconds.

-If the action has not found out the implementation of the condition within the timeout period, the action generates the error "Timeout error". - Infinity This is not limited waiting time.
+- Raise Timeout error this is default option - $\circ$ Set True or False to variable in this case the task will continue work without error. - Infinity This is not limited waiting time.
 Pay attention, if you specify an illegal condition of the checking of pixels, the task can "hang down" and it can be finished by means of the function "Kill task" only.